jlyst/101/docs/javascriptApplied.md

 ### Challenge B

 Program your application to enable the user to delete an item.
 No hints here.
+OK, here's one. https://love2dev.com/blog/javascript-remove-from-array/.
+And another ... https://www.w3schools.com/jsref/jsref_foreach.asp

 ### Challenge C